Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 You can also manually include the libraries.
 Get `.a` libraries from [Github](https://github.com/Adobe-Marketing-Cloud/acp-sdks/tree/master/iOS).

-1. In Xcode project, import Media extension:
+1. In Xcode project, import the Media extension:

    **Swift**